Under Construction with much more to come

 3) cold plasma tube . . . . . . . . . . . . . this method uses glass rods filled with a noble gas and energized with high voltage to create ozone.
 The original design was developed by Nikola Tesla and later improved upon.
 These tubes never burn out, produce an ultra pure form of ozone since no metal is involved, and can run 24/7 without any type of cooling.
 These are the most expensive, found in the better medical grade generators.

 So what are we looking for in a medical grade ozone generator?
 We need a small size, one that runs cool & silent, capable of producing very pure ozone minus the impurities and at specific concentrations.
 We need it to attach to an oxygen tank system capable of low flow output settings.
 Your run-of-the-mill ozone generator will not work for our purposes.
 I would advise one to use only the best ozone generator you can afford.
 China of late has some interesting ozone medical generators very reasonably priced, but so far, I am suspect of their manufacturing codes and reliability.
 My preference would be a western hemisphere product of which the Canadian manufactured Longevity Ext 120 currently is my choice--considering my economic limitations.
 It can produce the full concentration range, from below 1 ug/ml (considered 'micro-dosing') to one of the highest ozone concentrations in the world, 120 ug/ml.
 It consists of a cold corona double-walled quartz glass tube, known as being capable of providing the purest ozone in the world because the ozone is never in contact with ceramic, metal, plastic, rubber, glues, resins, nor any other material that would otherwise contaminate the ozone.
 The current retail price for this unit is approximately US$2000-2500 from what I can see.
 Their Ext 50 model, one half that price.
-The Promolife generator out of Arkansas might be an acceptable second choice with a price around $1000.
-One can often find used units on ebay much cheaper, but know that used units may be in need of calibration.
-Both Longevity and Promolife offer generator inspections on all brands which may be a useful service if buying used.
-Promolife will test free, their purchased units!
+The Promolife generator out of Arkansas is also another acceptable choice with a price around US$799.
+One can often find used units on ebay cheaper, but know that used units may be in need of calibration.
+Both Longevity and Promolife offer generator inspections on all brands which may be a useful service, if buying used.
+Promolife will test for a small fee, their purchased units for customers over time!
 By the way, it was Longevity that donated their ozone units to be taken over to Sierra Leone by Dr. Robins and Rowen for their ebola work.
 They are made like tanks!
 Most of the ozone medical specialists choose the much more pricey German generators such as Zotzmann and Herrmann.
 I think they go for around US$12,500.

 Lets review some of the pitfalls of ozone.
 As you may gather, ozone is not a stable structure and we need to be able to manufacture it on site for immediate veterinary use.
 It typically has a half-life of 55 minutes in a 60cc disposable syringe.
 Dr. Frank Shallenberger says ozone deterioration is even greater at 50% in 30 minutes in a plastic syringe.
 That is not a long time!
 Ozone also is affected by temperature and air humidity.
 Those that use ambient air to make ozone soon find out that air with high humidity is very detrimental to ozone production.
 One needs dry air for best results.
 One will also find that since ambient air consists of only 20% oxygen, shooting atmospheric air into an ozone tube is not very efficient in making high levels of ozone.
 One needs pure oxygen for the best ozone production!
 If you do much research on your own on ozone therapeutics, you will soon discover that many recommended procedures require you to either bubble ozone through water or some similar solution before use.
 Other procedures require you to use water to "humidify" the ozone before or during use to prevent tissue irritation from "burning" etc. It has been shown that ozone can easily be absorbed by water and accordingly deactivated resulting in very low output levels!
 A test was performed in the 1990s that showed that when one bubbled ozone at 17.2 µg/ml at a flow rate of .5 liter per minute through 8 ounces of water that the output of ozone was way below the initial 17.2 for as long as 12 minutes afterwards.
 The water must first be saturated before output can match desired levels because of absorption and deactivation!
 If you do humidify ozone before use via a humidifier, it may take a number of minutes to achieve proper ozone output.
 Do not begin treatment immediately!
 Just be aware that water is an enemy of ozone levels!
 In addition to humidity, ambient air contains nitrogen which opens the ozone generator up to producing nitrogen oxide byproducts which must be avoided for medical purposes.
 Also, it is best to know that a ozone generator should be in operation for at least 5 minutes before a stable concentration is being produced.
 Do not use initial production ozone/oxygen gas.